torriem/accuvolume_remote/README.md

-Solution tank volume is DT103
-Rinse tank volume is DT105

-RS232 is 115200,8,1,O

-(Odd parity!)

-messages are in ASCII, but I'm not sure the format.
+The Accovolume head unit communicates with the in-cab and external Panasonic HMI screen using a form of MODBUS protocol over RS232.
+The speed is 115200 and it's 8 bits, 1 stop bit, ODD parity.
+The messages are in plain text ascii but hex strings.
 The messages that seem to have gallons in them look like this:

 %EE$RD120014

 Always the same length, first 4 digits are hex, little endian, gallons.
-That one is 0x0012, which is 18 gallons.
+That example message is 0x0012, which is 18 gallons.

-Should be easy to parse.
-RS232, so requires a converter for arduino to read.